simonghrt/city-viz-test/front/README.md

 * Add a clear map button
 * Create a service that will deal with the http requests
 * Separate the inputs component into smaller components (too big file)
+* Use an environment varialble for the API_URL
+* Write tests

 ### Idea